Questions I Frequently Ask

 When is your book coming out?

-THE UNLIKELY ESCAPE OF URIAH HEEP and The Shadow Histories duology (A DECLARATION OF THE RIGHTS OF MAGICIANS and A RADICAL ACT OF FREE MAGIC) are out worldwide right now.
+THE UNLIKELY ESCAPE OF URIAH HEEP, The Shadow Histories duology (A DECLARATION OF THE RIGHTS OF MAGICIANS and A RADICAL ACT OF FREE MAGIC), and THE MAGICIAN’S DAUGHTER, are all out now.

 Is there a sequel to A DECLARATION OF THE RIGHTS OF MAGICIANS?

 Yes!
 A RADICAL ACT OF FREE MAGIC, the second and final volume of The Shadow Histories, is out now.
 I would never leave everyone like that.

-Is there a sequel to THE UNLIKELY ESCAPE OF URIAH HEEP?
+Is there a sequel to THE UNLIKELY ESCAPE OF URIAH HEEP or THE MAGICIAN’S DAUGHTER?

 No, not at present.
 But thank you, sincerely, for asking.